FelineJTD/simple-cryptography/README.md

 chatgpt gives me the way with ajax and jquery, so I'm going with it.

 ## to debug
-- use the console (console.log) to debug js
+- use the console (console.log) to debug js (THIS PRINTS TO THE BROWSER CONSOLE)
-- see the Network tab to look at specific errors when fetch fails
+- see the Network tab to look at specific errors when fetch fails (IN THE BROWSER)
+- use puts in ruby (THIS PRINTS TO THE TERMINAL)